ice1245/writeAndReadFromFile/README.md

   - Read a list of employees from file and into a vector list
   - Pays these employees
   - Saves a list of processed employees to a separate file

+### Things to be aware of
+I am making use of things such Operator overloading, function pointers, lambdas and vectors here.
+Just incase you're a beginner in C++.

 ### Metrics
 I will try and use Prometheus for metrics here if I can.
 Be on the lookout.